 Azure PaaS provides such things as development tools, operating systems, business analytics, and database management, besides it offers a fairly easy and inexpensive way to create and deploy cloud-based applications.
 If you have a company and would like to simplify its development, use business analytics and other related services, this is an excellent option.

-The benefits of using Azure PaaS
+The benefits of using Microsoft Azure PaaS

 Infrastructure as a Service (Iaas for short) is a development environment with minimal resources that are controlled by Microsoft.
 It includes storage, servers, physical data centers for running applications, firewalls, and security.
 If you choose this option, you don’t have to worry about hardware for servers and other devices – the core for your applications and services.